jlacar/aoc-2023-kotlin/resources/Day07.md

 After trying various approaches in solving previous days' puzzles, I've settled on a useful pattern: using a [companion object](https://kotlinlang.org/docs/object-declarations.html#companion-objects) to do the heavy lifting of parsing and serving as an [Object Factory](https://yet-to-be-written-article) for [solution objects](https://yet-to-be-written-article).

-Starting with code I wanted to write again, I created my first test based on the example given in the problem:
+Starting with code I wanted to write again, I based the first test the example given in the problem:

 ```kotlin
 SolutionChecker(Day07.using(exampleInput), "example input").apply {